UNC-optics/Social-Interaction-Chamber/README.md

 # Construction of laser cut box

-1. Use the Hardware Manufacturing/Laser Cutting Files/Social Interaction Chamber Walls Laser Cut File.svg in the GitHub to vector laser cut the structural panels of the Social Interaction Chamber.
+1. Use the Hardware Manufacturing/Laser Cutting Files/Social Interaction Chamber Walls Laser Cut File.svg to vector laser cut the structural panels of the Social Interaction Chamber.

 2. Cut the partition and lid (black lines) out of 1/16in clear cast acrylic.
    ![Clear Laser Cut Pieces](https://github.com/user-attachments/assets/6a37a6c0-da75-4a4f-b60f-0c010265fa8a)